Imballinst/package-gh-pages/README.md

 # package-gh-pages
-Github Pages for development and production with Webpack, Express, and EJS
+Github Pages for development and production with Webpack, Express, and EJS.
+Initially built for React Packages